Support

 Complex Options on Futures symbols start at values "z00000"b62, which is 55884102752.
 The maximum base-10 value that can be represented by a six-char base62 string is "zzzzzz" which is 56800235583.
 The Databento instrument_id field is 32-bit unsigned, which has a maximum value of 4294967295.

-Because of this, values above 4000000000 are reserved for future normalization of Complex Option on Futures symbols.
-Values of "z00000"b62 will be mapped to 4000000000.
+Because of this, values above 4000000000 are used for normalization of Complex Option on Futures symbols.
+Values of "z00000"b62 and above are mapped to offset 4000000000.

 CFE Symbol instrument_id